markwwen/wen-doc/Enviroment_setting.md

     pip install virtualenv
 ```

 3. Install `virtualenvwrapper` for your python and set it as the doc.
-But attention, if you change the shell to `zsh`, you need to modify `.zshrc` rather thant `.bashrc`.
+But attention, if you change the shell to `zsh`, you need to modify `.zshrc` rather thant `.bashrc`.
 ```
     pip install virtualenvwrapper
 ```